Balauru17/Flutter-tracking-app/README.md

 # Flutter-tracking-app
-an app that keeps track of your expenses
+An app that keeps track of your expenses

+This app is not done but in my speare time I like to add little bits of code to it